sgcderek/sgcderek.github.io/_posts/2022-03-27-meridian-tv.md

 Even when the satellite is aligned with the TV tower, the relayed signal strength is far from great.
 For example, even during its peak strength moment, I couldn't see even a tiny trace of the SECAM color signal carrier, though the FM audio became perfectly clear at times and the brightness (black and white) signal carrier got loud enough that a basic picture appeared in a real-time decoder I was using.

 ![](https://github.com/sgcderek/sgcderek.github.io/blob/main/images/receiving-meridian-tv/meridian-tv-fft.png?raw=true)

-*Image above: FFT/waterfall screenshot of the SECAM black and white video carrier signal relayed by Meridian*
+*Image above: FFT/waterfall screenshot of the SECAM black and white video signal relayed by Meridian*

 As described earlier, the "advantage" of analog over digital, at least in this case, is that even though the majority of the 6.5 MHz wide signal was still way below the noise floor for me, at least the brightness signal was well above it.
 If this was a digital broadcast, I would have needed the entire signal to be at least a few dB above noise, plus an entire DVB-T(2) channel multiplex would likely be too wide for the transponder anyway.